WTMC Basic Snowcraft

 Snowcraft includes introductory instruction on:

-• Moving on snow and ice without technical aids.
+• Moving on snow without crampons

-• Moving on snow and ice with ice axe and / or crampons.
+• Moving on snow with crampons

 What is not covered